 In 2022, I joined the University of Pittsburgh.
 I am an Assistant Professor in the School of Computing and Information with a joint appointment as a Research Scientist with the Learning Research and Development Center.
 Prior to joining Pitt, I was a Postdoctoral Fellow in the Human-Computer Interaction Institute at Carnegie Mellon University.
 I received a PhD in Computer Science from the University of Colorado Boulder (2020) and a Bachelor of Software Engineering from Auburn University (2015).
 I was named a 2021 - 2022 Emerging Scholar by the International Society of the Learning Sciences.

 I am recruiting undergraduate and graduate students to join my lab!
 If you are interested, send me an email at angelas [at] pitt [dot] edu.

-I study how educational technology design can support the agency of learners and teachers.
+I study how learning technology design can support the agency of learners and teachers.